JessHatfield/Money_Movement_Viewer/README.md

 Why did I use MYSQL?

-* Users can potentially make simultaneous writes to the database however file based databases ( SQlIte) do not allow for concurrent writes? * I am most familiar with MySQL hence I chose to use it for this app. * Had there not been a requirement for concurrent writes I would have chosen SQlite as it is simpler to deploy via docker
+* Users can potentially make simultaneous writes to the database however file based databases ( SQlIte) do not allow for concurrent writes? * I am most familiar with MySQL hence I chose to use it for this app.
-+ setup locally and offers similar read performance to MySQL.
+* Had there not been a requirement for concurrent writes I would have chosen SQlite as it is simpler to deploy via docker and setup locally and offers similar read performance to MySQL.

 ## Additional Features Which Would Be Added With More Time